BlueJeansAndRain/NeedJS/README.md

     // a "resolve" method or a function.
 The method/function will be passed a
     // module name and the directory of the module that is requiring it.
 It
     // should return a Needy.Module instance or derivative.
 If it cannot
-    // resolve the module name then it can return false, return a module with
-    // source property set to false, or throw an exception.
+    // resolve the module name then it can return false, or throw an exception.
     //
     // Defaults to a new Needy.Resolver instance created with the options
     // passed to the Needy constructor.